Lactobacillus reuteri grounded in evolution

 - The large intestine

 The researcher Ivan Casas was fascinated by what he called the circle of life, how essential bacteria are transferred from parent to offspring and where the unique Lactobacillus reuteri was one bacteria that the mother should pass on to her child.
-In Peru he finds the strain Lactobacillus reuteri Protectis in the breast milk of an Indian mother.
-This became the starting point for BioGaia.
 Read more

 BioGaia's products with Lactobacillus reuteri are sold through around 80 local distribution partners in 100 countries around the world.